 Fish is a great choice for boosting your barbecue health score.
 Many fish options (like salmon) are packed with heart-healthy good omega-3 fatty acids, which have been shown to reduce the risk of high cholesterol, hypertension and heart disease.
 Grill fish to perfection by aiming for an internal temperature of 145 degrees Fahrenheit.
 The flesh should be flaky and opaque as it nears the safe serving temperature.
 If cooking shellfish like clams, oysters and mussels, look for the shells to open during the cooking.

-Sure, marinades offer health benefits, but they can also add extra calories and lots of sodium!
+Sure, marinades offer health benefits, but they can also add extra calories and lots of sodium and sugar!
 But you can avoid these health pitfalls by using options like citrus juices, Worcestershire sauce, molasses, low-sodium soy sauce, vinaigrettes and even low-sodium vegetable, chicken and beef broths instead of oil.
 If your marinade recipe calls for sour cream, opt instead for a low-fat plain Greek yogurt.

 Grilling is not just for meat and veggies anymore.
 Delight your guests with alternatives like grilled quesadillas, frittatas and more.
 Jenna A. Bell, Ph.D., RD, and co-author of "Energy to Burn" (Wiley 2009), impresses her guests with crispy barbecue pizza.
 Bell says it's simple: She simply tosses pizza dough on the grill, tops it with fresh veggies and artisanal cheeses and waits until the dough is crisp and the cheese is bubbling.